Ebrahimi1234/Ebrahimi1234/README.md

 Cloud platforms: AWS, Google Cloud, Azure, etc.

 Blog
 I regularly share my thoughts, ideas, and experiences related to data science on my blog.
-Check it out here.
+Check it out <a href="https://kabultechnology.blogspot.com/2021/11/what-is-python-python-is-popular.html" target="_blank">here</a> .

 Contact Me
 Feel free to contact me via email at rezaebrahimi13941@gmail.com or connect with me on https://www.linkedin.com/in/rezaebrahimi123/.
 I am open to collaboration and discussion on data science topics.